jessiclassy/sociolx-project/README.md

 |  `region_id`  | configured separately  |

 ### Quotative filtering
-As attested by Barbieri (2005), the first aspect of the data to target is whether a transcripted utterance contains a quotative form:
+As attested by Barbieri (2005) and Cukor-Avila (2012), the first aspect of the data to target is whether a transcripted utterance contains a quotative form with the following lemma:
+ - *<say>*
+ - *<go>*
- - *say*
+ - *<tell (someone)>*
- - *go*
+ - *<be all>*
- - *(be) all*
+ - *<be like>*

+A manual analysis of regular expression matches indicates that there are two quotative contexts which we can examine with this transcript data:
- - *(be) like*
+ - before ","
+ - before interjections (a user-defined set)

-All relevant inflections are configured in a user-defined file.
-Note that interaction with the AAE zero-copula feature leads to non-trivial search for quotative forms.
+ Interaction with AAE zero-copula leads to non-trivial search for quotative *be like* forms, as the copula verb is realized in zero form only in cases where contraction is otherwise licensed.

 The `utterance` column of the preprocessed `Dataframe` is filtered by the presence of a quotative form.
 A new column, `target`, is filled with the sub-string of `utterance` which has been matched against a relevant quotative inflected form.
 Another new column, `quotatitve` is filled with the relevant quotative lemma form.

 ## Quantitative Analysis

-This stage requires a plaintext CORAAL metadata file.
+This stage requires a plaintext CORAAL metadata file in addition to the preprocessed utterance-level data points.
 The extracted quotative utterances can now be analyzed for correlation with sociolinguistic variables and relative frequencies across all quotative productions.

 ### Independent variable(s)
 Correlational and frequency analyses are performed with respect to the following independent variables: